 As detailed in section 6, the pest is already established outdoors in the UK and spreading.
 Establishment outdoors is thus very likely, with high confidence.
-Should the pest arrive in Northern Ireland, it is very likely to be able to establish there as well, as the climate is very similar to regions where it is found in the UK, and hosts are present.

 The hosts are not usually grown under protection, and so establishment in protected environments is very unlikely with high confidence.